Buyers' guide: How to choose the best smartphone

 The best smartphones handle email just as easily as a desktop or laptop computer, too.
 Almost all email service providers are supported, which means you can manage your messages from wherever you are.

-Social networking works particularly well with 3G phones too, and having access to Facebook or Twitter on a handheld device you always carry with you makes such services all the more useful.
+Social networking works particularly well with 3G and 4G phones too, and having access to Facebook or Twitter on a handheld device you always carry with you makes such services all the more useful.

 What are the best smartphone operating systems?